 The benefits are more extensive than their simple function would suggest.
 They not only help remove moisture from the air for our comfort, but they can inhibit mold, supercharge your AC, and even send bugs scurrying.

-We’ll break down the differences for you here, so you can make the choice that’s best for you!
+We’ll break down the differences for you here based on different categories, so you can make the choice that’s best for you.

 Dehumidifiers do exactly what you would think; they remove ambient moisture from the air.
 Although this seems simple on the surface, the impacts of drier air can provide benefits in both the short and the long term.

 In the short term, drier air just feels better.
 Your body’s primary heat regulation system is sweat.
 As it evaporates into the air, it takes some of your heat with it.
 Moist, heavy air feels warmer because it’s harder for water to evaporate into air already full of it.

 It’s like continuing to pack an overfull suitcase.
 It just doesn’t work.

 In extreme cases, humid air can start making surfaces in your house just wet enough to feel sticky.
 Paper can turn a little more fragile and pens don’t write as well.

 These sorts of problems can clear up very quickly after plugging in your dehumidifier.

 The long-term benefits are surprisingly numerous.
 Just take a look at how much a dry home can do to improve your comfort and health, not to mention save you money: